-Since March 2017, our former CEO has served as non-executive Chairman of our Board of Directors.
-As a continuing part of the Company's leadership succession plan, we announced in January 2018 a planned transition of the chairmanship.
-G. Wolter will step down as Chairman of the Boards of MGE Energy and MGE effective October 1, 2018.
-At that time, our current President and CEO, J. Keebler, who is a member of both boards, will become Chairman of the Boards of Directors of both companies.
-G. Wolter will remain on the Boards of Directors of both companies.
+As a continuing part of the Company's leadership succession plan, G. Wolter stepped down as Chairman of the Boards of MGE Energy, Inc, and Madison Gas and Electric Company effective October 1, 2018, and our current President and CEO, J. Keebler, who is a member of both boards, became Chairman of the Boards of Directors of both companies.
+G. Wolter remains on the Boards of Directors of both companies.

+Our Lead Independent Director has extensive authority and responsibility in ensuring the board meets its responsibilities for Company oversight.
 Director Millner, who is an independent member of our board as determined under the guidelines adopted by the Nasdaq Stock Market, Inc., serves as our Lead Independent Director.
 Director Millner has served as a board member since 1996 and has served as our Lead Independent Director since 2010.
-Director Millner has comprehensive experience with the operation of our board and business.
-In her role as Lead Independent Director, Director Millner has extensive authority and responsibility and the proven ability to provide strong board leadership in ensuring the board meets its responsibilities for Company oversight.
+In May 2019, Director Millner will be retiring from the Boards of Directors and from the position as Lead Director.
+Director F. Curtis Hastings will serve as Lead Independent Director.
+Director Hastings has served on the board since 1999.